canonical/lxd/doc/api-extensions.md

 ## `disk_io_bus`
 This introduces a new `io.bus` property to disk devices which can be used to override the bus the disk is attached to.

+## `refresh_instance_types`

+This extension adds the ability to disable refreshing instance types by setting `core.refresh_instance_types` to false.
+If disabled, instance types will still be available as they are embedded in LXD.